Frequently Asked Questions

 How many bees are in a hive?

-I would estimate on average about 60,000 bees live in a hive in spring and summer
+We estimate, on average, about 60,000 bees live in a hive in spring and summer.

 How much honey does a hive produce?